 Fr.
-Hendrickson addresses incoming students at New Student Convocation at the start of the fall 2017 semester.
+Hendrickson addresses incoming students at the Academic Convocation at the start of the fall 2018 semester.

 Fr.
 Hendrickson addresses campus at New Student Convocation on Aug.
 24, 2016, at the start of the fall semester.

 A number of years ago, a Brazilian writer published a novel about a young person who went searching for a personal treasure.
 From the southern region of Spain, the character embarked upon a journey to the pyramids of Egypt, the place where – deep within the sands of the desert, the treasure was thought to be.
 From the start of the journey, however, it is clear that the traveling will not be easy.
 Most surely, it will be enjoyable at times, and quite life-giving, and filled with the adventures of new people and new places; but at other times it will be arduous, and the journey will require great personal effort – effort that oftentimes just barely beats defeat.

 Readers of the story watch the character struggle and succeed alike – making poor choices sometimes, and great ones other times.
 And readers also meet other individuals in the story.
 Some are helpful to the traveler, offering the young person good advice, healthy provisions, encouragement, confidence, direction, and vision, and they let the traveler not only keep dreaming about the treasure, but keep chasing the dream to get to the treasure.

 And then there are other characters.
 In the story, some individuals are not at all helpful.
 They distract the traveler: they offer discouragement, they don’t believe the young person, and they deny that a treasure even exists.
 Certain individuals even mock the thought of it all, and they belittle and berate both the person and the process.
 “A waste of time,” they say.
 Or more simply, but just as scornfully, they say, “foolishness.”
 So they set traps, and they offer temptations, and they work hard to prevent the traveler from proceeding.
 The traveler, however, does proceed.